 At 155°F (68°C), we get much better results than at 145°F. Yes, the brisket will expel a lot of moisture as it cooks, but what it loses in water it gains in tenderness and moisture, in the form of more connective tissue breaking down and fat rendering.
 For me, 155°F for between 24 and 36 hours is ideal.

 |Temp and Time||Result||135°F for 36 to 72 hours||Firm and meaty, like a tender steak|

 |155°F for 24 to 36 hours||Extra moist, with a traditional texture|

 A full brisket is made up of two distinct cuts of meat: the flat cut and the point cut.
 The flat is a wide, thin muscle about the size and shape of a large flank steak.
 It has a small amount of intramuscular fat (marbling), but typically has a nice fat cap on top of it.
 The point cut (a.k.a. deckle) is a triangular hunk of meat that lies on top of the flat.
 It is much higher in intramuscular fat and is correspondingly tastier and moister.
 In fact, most barbecue joints will refer to the point cut as "moist" or "fatty" brisket to differentiate it.

-EDIT: After a few reports from home cooks experiencing some dry brisket, I strongly recommend looking for brisket that has a fat cap still intact with a good amount of intramuscular marbling.
+Edit: After a few reports from home cooks experiencing some dry brisket, I strongly recommend looking for brisket with the fat cap still intact and a good amount of intramuscular marbling.
 Very lean, trimmed brisket is more likely to come out dry.